 The compiler would accept such declarations if enough information remains at runtime to distinguish between constructors (e.g. defining two different inline constructors with a string argument in a single sum type would be rejected).
 Perhaps not the kind of things you want to expose to beginners, but certainly something that could bring interesting performance gains in tight data structures and algorithms.
-Unfortunately, even if floats have their own runtime tag, this nice optimization wouldn’t be available for them, only because of unboxed float arrays.
+Unfortunately, even if floats have their own runtime tag, this nice optimisation wouldn’t be available for them, only because of unboxed float arrays.
 Too bad if you write an interpreter for a language whose value type has a “Float of float” case, or if you manipulate binary trees with float leaves.

-Another related interesting optimization would be a special representation for option types that would avoid the wrapping/allocation for the Some constructor (with some special representation for None, for Some None, etc).
+Another related interesting optimisation would be a special representation for option types that would avoid the wrapping/allocation for the Some constructor (with some special representation for None, for Some None, etc).
 This could give huge gains in some contexts, and many people would love to see this implemented.
 But again, the story becomes more complex because of floats.
-One would have to plan for extra runtime checks and extra code paths to disable the optimization on floats.
+One would have to plan for extra runtime checks and extra code paths to disable the optimisation on floats.

-The fact that all kinds of potential nice optimizations are made more complex and less effective because of the automatic special representation for float arrays is my main criticism against that special representation (even more than the existing overhead on array accesses).
+The fact that all kinds of potential nice optimisations are made more complex and less effective because of the automatic special representation for float arrays is my main criticism against that special representation (even more than the existing overhead on array accesses).

 People doing numerical code certainly appreciate that their float arrays are unboxed.
 But other element types would also benefit from a custom array representation: